performant-software/Neatline/managing-exhibits.md

 ## Public View

-Click here to view the the exhibit as it appears on the public-facing version of the website.
+Click here to view the exhibit as it appears on the public-facing version of the website.

 ## Exhibit Settings